huggingface/blog/intel-fast-embedding.md

 ### BGE Technical Details

 Bi-encoder models are Transformer-based encoders trained to minimize a similarity metric, such as cosine-similarity, between two semantically similar texts as vectors.
-For example, popular Embedding models use a BERT model as a base pre-trained model and fine-tune it for embedding documents.
+For example, popular embedding models use a BERT model as a base pre-trained model and fine-tune it for embedding documents.
 The vector representing the encoded text is created from the model outputs; for example, it can be the [CLS] token vector or a mean of all the token vectors.

 Unlike more complex embedding architectures, bi-encoders encode only single documents, thus they lack contextual interaction between encoded entities such as query-document and document-document.
 However, state-of-the-art bi-encoder embedding models present competitive performance and are extremely fast due to their simple architecture.